nuriel77/iri-playbook/docs/maintenance.rst

 In the following example we assume that the new version is **1.4.1.7**.

-Download new IRI to the directory:
+First, make sure you are running all the commands as 'root' (run ``sudo su`` first).
+Then, download new IRI to the directory:

 .. code:: bash